 Leading on from this, Mr. Mwangi elaborated that central to KWFT’s success as the leading microfinance institution in Kenya, is a “strong mission on social impact and women in particular, ingrained in its shareholders’ agreements, values and mission statement.”
 The delegation from Uganda found this to be an example of best practice and thought provoking.
 A senior manager from Centenary Bank commented that this is a “great learning for us at the bank, on the importance of social impact, especially within the bank’s strategy.”
 Mr. Mwangi particularized that they have incorporated a triple-bottom line consisting of People, Planet and Profit in their business operations.
 One of the pillars and keys to its successful microfinance strategy, and possibly the most important, is KWFT’s top-down buy-in to its overall social impact approach.
 The visiting delegation promptly responded that this is indeed an important strategy in practice, which they intend implementing.

-Though the financial institutions in attendance have developed various products for low-income households, KWFT positioned that they lacked the expertise to concretize a viable housing microfinance product solution for low-income households.
-Through the provision of technical advisory services, and a dedicated Habitat team, KWFT was able to develop a housing product that met the needs of women-led rural households.
+Though the financial institutions in attendance have developed various products for low-income households, KWFT positioned that they lacked the expertise to concertize a viable housing microfinance product solution for low-income households.
+Through the provision of technical advisory services, and a dedicated Habitat’s Terwilliger Center team, KWFT was able to develop a housing product that met the needs of women-led rural households.
 A Senior Executive at KWFT affirmed that “Habitat was a partner in it for a solution and not a product.”
-Through this strategic partnership with the Center, KWFT and the Ugandan financial institutions, were able to achieve key milestones, namely: market research, feasibility study, HMF product development, project implementation plan, a pilot roll-out, staff training, delinquency management and branding.
+Through this strategic partnership with Habitat’s Terwilliger Center for Innovation in Shelter, KWFT and the Ugandan financial institutions, were able to achieve key milestones, namely: market research, feasibility study, HMF product development, project implementation plan, a pilot roll-out, staff training, delinquency management and branding.

 Evidence emanating from the market research in Kenya signaled a demand for housing: “Housing backlog of 1.85M units in Kenya2.”
 The market research enabled KWFT to conceptualize, develop and launch the successful Nyumba Smart Loan housing microfinance product.